 EXECUTION OF WRIT: Part 1 - The Basics

-I have noticed a trend in the last several months of more and more tenants refusing to leave a landlord's rental property even after the landlord has obtained a judgment of eviction against the tenant and been issued a Writ of Restitution ("writ").
-As a result of this trend more and more landlords are being forced to go through the process of having the writ executed.
-The execution of the writ is the process whereby the Sheriff actually removes the non-vacating tenant and returns possession of the property to the landlord.
+I have noticed a trend over the last several months of more tenants refusing to vacate a landlord's rental property even after the landlord has obtained a judgment of eviction and been issued a Writ of Restitution ("writ").
+As a result of this trend, more and more landlords are being forced to have the writ executed.
+The execution of the writ is the process by which the Sheriff removes the non-vacating tenant and returns possession of the property to the landlord.

 Background Information:

-Most eviction lawsuits have 3 causes of action or claims.
-The first cause of action is for return of the rental property.
-This is often referred to as the "eviction" portion and in Milwaukee County it is called the "1st cause of action."
-The 2nd and 3rd causes of action have to do with the money that the tenant might owe the landlord.
-The 2nd cause refers to the past due rent that may be owed and the 3rd cause refers to any claims for physical damages to the unit and/or holdover damages.
-Together the 2nd and 3rd causes of action are often referred to as the "money claims."
+Most eviction lawsuits have 3 causes of action (claims).
+The first cause of action is for the return of the rental property.
+This is often referred to as the "eviction" portion, and in Milwaukee County, it is called the "1st cause of action."
+The 2nd and 3rd causes of action concern the amount the tenant may owe the landlord.
+The 2nd cause refers to the past due rent that may be owed, and the 3rd cause refers to any claims for physical damages to the unit and/or holdover damages.
+Together, the 2nd and 3rd causes of action are often referred to as the "money claims."

-This post will focus on the 1st cause of action generally, and specifically, on what a landlord must do s/he has been granted a judgment of eviction and received a writ of restitution but the tenant continues to reside in the unit.
+This post will focus on the 1st cause of action generally and, specifically, on what a landlord must do when a judgment of eviction has been granted and a writ of restitution has been issued, but the tenant continues to reside in the unit.

 A landlord typically obtains a judgment of eviction (and the ensuing writ) in one of three ways.
-First, the tenant fails to show for court and the landlord is granted a default judgment.
-Second, the tenant appears in court and contests the eviction thus necessitating an eviction trial before a judge.
+First, the tenant fails to show for court, and the landlord is granted a default judgment.
+Second, the tenant appears in court and contests the eviction, necessitating a trial before a judge.
 Assuming the landlord proves his/her case, the landlord obtains a judgment of eviction and is issued a writ.
-Third, the tenant appears in court and admits that they are in breach of the lease and the court commissioner or judge grants a judgment of eviction against the tenant based on his/her admission and issues a writ.
+Third, the tenant appears in court and admits to breaching the lease.
+The court commissioner or judge grants a judgment of eviction against the tenant based on that admission and issues a writ.

-Many landlords mistakenly believe that after they obtain a judgment of eviction and a writ that they can then change the locks and toss out the tenants personal property if the tenant fails to leave.
-DO NOT DO THIS.
+Many landlords mistakenly believe that after obtaining a judgment of eviction and a writ, they can change the locks and dispose of the tenant's personal property if the tenant fails to vacate.
+DO NOT DO THIS!
 If the tenant fails to vacate the unit, even after there has been a judgment and a writ issued, the only legal way to remove the tenant is to hire the Sheriff and to have the writ executed (sec.
 799.45, Wis.
 Stats.)
-If a landlord attempts to illegally evict a tenant (also referred to as a "self-help" eviction) th elandlord is openeing himself/herself up to either civil or criminal liability, or both.
-The tenant can sue the landlord that engaged in a self-help eviction for double damages and attorney fees.
-While it may seem "unfair" to require the landlord to expend more time and money after s/he has already obtained a judgment of eviction against a non paying tenant, that is what the law requires.
+If a landlord attempts to illegally evict a tenant (also referred to as a "self-help" eviction), the landlord is opening himself/herself up to either civil or criminal liability, or both.
+The tenant can sue the landlord who engaged in a self-help eviction for double damages and attorney fees.
+While it may seem "unfair" to require the landlord to expend more time and money after s/he has already obtained a judgment of eviction against a non-paying tenant, that is what the law requires.

 The Writ of Restitution:

-Along with obtaining a judgement of eviction comes the issuance of a Writ of Restitution (writ).
-A writ is a document that orders the Sheriff to evict the tenant and anyone else that has occupancy of the rental unit.
+Along with obtaining a judgment of eviction comes the issuance of a Writ of Restitution (writ).
+A writ is a document that orders the Sheriff to evict the tenant and any other occupants of the rental unit.
 The writ also contains additional information that will assist the Sheriff in executing the writ, such as the name and address and phone number of the landlord, the landlord's attorney, and the defendant/tenant.

 Each county handles the distribution of the writ differently.
-In Waukesha County (at least last time I was there) a landlord is required to return to court the following day to obtain the writ and pay the fee.
+In Waukesha County (at least last time I was there), a landlord is required to return to court the following day to obtain the writ and pay the fee.
 The Clerk completes the writ for you in Waukesha.
-In Racine County, a landlord should pick up a blank writ from the Clerk of Courts before court, complete all the requested information on the writ, and then present it to the judge when the case is called and the judge will sign the writ.
+In Racine County, a landlord should obtain a blank writ from the Clerk of Courts before court, complete all requested information on the writ, and present it to the judge when the case is called.
+The judge will then sign the writ.
 No fee is required in Racine County.
-In Kenosha County, a landlord must go to the Clerk of Courts after court and pay $5 and the Clerk will then complete the writ for you and hand it to you.
+In Kenosha County, a landlord must go to the Clerk of Courts after court and pay $5, and the Clerk will then complete the writ for you and hand it to you.
 It is advisable to talk to the Clerk of Courts in whatever county you own rental property about the process of obtaining the writ before you appear in court.

 A writ is only valid for 30 days.
-If a landlord does not tender the writ to the Sheriff within the 30 day period the writ will expire and the landlord will need to start the entire eviction process over again in order to remove a tenant that is still residing in the property.
+If a landlord does not tender the writ to the Sheriff within the 30-day period, the writ will expire, and the landlord will need to start the entire eviction process over again in order to remove a tenant who is still residing in the property.
 Yep, you heard me correctly.
-If the landlord lets the writ expire, the landlord will need to serve the tenant with a new notice, purchase a new summons and have it filed and served on the tenant, appear in court again etc. etc. Do not let the writ expire!
-New landlords (or landlords with no previous eviction experience) should not let a tenant dupe them into not filing the writ with the Sheriff within the 30 day period.
-Tenants may tell you that they just need 10 more days, and then another 5 days, and then 3 more days and they will be out, etc. etc. If all those extra days add up to 30 - the landlord has only himself/herself to blame.
+If the landlord lets the writ expire, the landlord will need to serve the tenant with a new notice, purchase a new summons, have it filed and served on the tenant, and appear in court again.
+Do not let the writ expire!
+New landlords (or landlords with no previous eviction experience) should not let a tenant dupe them into not filing the writ with the Sheriff within the 30-day period.
+Tenants may tell you they need 10 more days, then another 5, then 3 more, and they will be out.
+If all those extra days add up to 30, the landlord has only himself/herself to blame.

 Executing The Writ:

 In Milwaukee County, only the Sheriff can legally execute the writ.
-Before the Sheriff will do this however the landlord must hire a moving company.
-The landlord must obtain a Letter of Authority from a licensed and bonded moving company and in return the landlord will have to shell out a refundable deposit of approximately $350 to the movers.
+Before the Sheriff will do this, however, the landlord must hire a moving company.
+The landlord must obtain a Letter of Authority from a licensed and bonded moving company, and, in return, the landlord must pay a refundable deposit of approximately $350 to the movers.

 1. The Authorization for Writ